phil294/AHK_X11/README.md

 [**DEMO VIDEO**](https://raw.githubusercontent.com/phil294/AHK_X11/master/demo.mp4): Installation, script creation, compilation

 [AutoHotkey](https://www.autohotkey.com/) is "Powerful.
 Easy to learn.
 The ultimate automation scripting language for Windows.".
 This project tries to bring large parts of that to Linux.

 More specifically: A very basic but functional reimplementation AutoHotkey v1.0.24 (2004) for Unix-like systems with an X window system (X11), written from ground up with [Crystal](https://crystal-lang.org/)/[libxdo](https://github.com/jordansissel/xdotool)/[crystal-gobject](https://github.com/jhass/crystal-gobject)/[x11-cr](https://github.com/TamasSzekeres/x11-cr/)/[x_do.cr](https://github.com/woodruffw/x_do.cr), with the eventual goal of 80% feature parity, but most likely never full compatibility.
 Currently about 60% of work is done.
 This AHK is shipped as a single executable native binary with very low resource overhead and fast execution time.

-Note that because of the old version of the spec, many modern AHK features are missing, especially expressions (`:=`, `% v`), classes, objects and functions, so you probably can't just port your scripts from Windows.
+Note that because of the old version of the spec (at least for now), many modern AHK features are missing, especially expressions (`:=`, `% v`), classes, objects and functions, so you probably can't just port your scripts from Windows.

 You can use AHK_X11 to create stand-alone binaries with no dependencies, including full functionality like Hotkeys and GUIs. (just like on Windows)